 The fund financial statements provide information about the government's funds, including its blended component units.
 Separate statements for each fund category-governmental and proprietary are presented.
 The emphasis of fund financial statements is on major governmental and enterprise funds, each displayed in a separate column.
-All remaining governmental and enterprise funds are aggregated and reported as nonmajor funds.
 Major individual governmental and enterprise funds are reported as separate columns in the fund financial statements.
+Nonmajor debt service and sanitation funds are displayed in a separate column.
+All remaining governmental funds are aggregated and reported as other nonmajor funds.